Some comments on 'Unique Bernoulli $g$-measures': g -measures and couplings

-where $\{Y_n\}$ is the Markov chain defined by (2.6) of \cite{JOP} in terms of sequences $B=\{b_n\}$ and $\{r_n\}$, and an arbitrary $M>0$.
-This is equivalent to calculating $\lim_{n\to\infty}\widetilde P\bigl([1^{\{-n\}}]\bigr)$ as in Proposition \ref{prop:gm} above, but with $d_n$ replaced by $1-e^{-r_n}$.
-We note the following. \begin{enumerate} \item The use of the decreasing sequence $\{\bar{d}_n(g,B)\}$, rather than $\{d_n(g,B)\}$, is needed to ensure that $\1\{I_n(z)=1\}$ stochastically dominates $\1(\Delta^c_{I_n(x,y)})$, and hence that \eqref{eq:leq} holds.
-Similarly, in order to claim (2.7) in \cite{JOP}, it would seem that $\{r_n\}$ needs to be decreasing. \item There is no term in \eqref{eq:jop} that matches $b_{K+1}\prod_{j=1}^{K}(1-d_j)$ in the numerator of \eqref{eq:prop}.
-This term derives from the form of $\beta_n$ in \eqref{eq:pr4} for $B_K\leq n<B_{K+1}$, which follows ultimately from \eqref{eq:pr2} when $k=K$. \item The proof of \eqref{eq:jop} actually claims equality.
-However, although in applications the sequences $\{b_n\}$ and $\{r_n\}$ would be such that the righthand side of \eqref{eq:jop} could be made arbitrarily small for large $M$, in general it seems they could be chosen so that $1-e^{-r_n}$ is uniformly close to 1, in which case the righthand side could be greater than 1. \end{enumerate} \end{remarks}
+where $\{Y_n\}$ is the Markov chain defined by \cite[(2.6)]{JOP} in terms of sequences $B=\{b_n\}$ and $\{r_n\}$, and an arbitrary $K>0$.
+The proof of \eqref{eq:jop} actually claims equality, since $Prob(Y_n\leq0)$ satisfies a renewal equation (see \cite[(3.5),(3.7),(3.8)]{JOP}), and this is equivalent to calculating the limit of $\nu\bigl([1^{\{-n\}}]\bigr)$ as in Lemma \ref{lem:nu} above, but with $d_k$ replaced by $1-e^{-r_k}$.
+However, although in applications the sequences $\{b_n\}$ and $\{r_n\}$ would be such that the righthand side of \eqref{eq:jop} could be made arbitrarily small for large $K$, the renewal equation holds for any choice of positive $r_n$; these could be chosen so that $1-e^{-r_n}$ is uniformly close to 1, in which case the righthand side of \eqref{eq:jop} could be greater than 1.